viraptor/phply/README.md

 phply is a parser for the PHP programming language written using PLY, a Lex/YACC-style parser generator toolkit for Python.

-# Note

-This is a python 3.3+ compatible version of the library found at https://github.com/ramen/phply.
-It maintains backwards compatibility with python 2.
-All the hard work was done by ramen and the contributors in the AUTHORS file.
-I (David Gasson <dgasson@gmail.com>) merely make very minor tweaks here and there.

 ## Why?

 Good question.
 Because I'm crazy.
 Because it seemed possible.